acenotepad/acenotepad.github.io/Docker.md

 ##### 2.1. -d runs the docker container in the background - it does not find it locally, so it installs it to run
 ##### 2.2. -p publishes the container to the host
 ##### 2.3 The rest of the command names the new container 'openvas' and uses the image from mikesplain/openvas as the base for the container.
+#### 3. I created an directory titled 'openvasdocker' and made the docker-compose.yml file by downloading the yml file from the github repo to it.
-#### 3. After this is done TAKE A SNAPSHOT OF YOUR MACHINE.
+#### 4. After this is done TAKE A SNAPSHOT OF YOUR MACHINE.
 If you mess up the next part, you will want to have a snapshot to revert to so you do not lose your progress entirely.
-#### 4. Running the Vulnerability Scan
+#### 5. Running the Vulnerability Scan
-##### 4.1.
+##### 5.1.
 Go to https://localhost/ and login to the site with credentials admin/admin
-##### 4.2.
+##### 5.2.
 Create a task by clicking on Tasks under the Configuration tab and pressing the star.
 Keep the defaults, but change the IP to one of your IPs.
-##### 4.3.
+##### 5.3.
 Create the scan by clicking on Tasks under the Scan tab and pressing the star on the left.
 Keep the defaults (make sure your Target is selected) and change the name of the scan.
-##### 4.4.
+##### 5.4.
 Click the green arrow to run the scan.
 It will show up as requested and begin running after about 30 seconds or so.
 Be patient as it can take a while to do.
-#### 5. Keep reloading the page every so often to check the progress.
+#### 6. Keep reloading the page every so often to check the progress.
 Eventually, it will say 'Done' and the bar will turn blue.
 Click on it and take a look at the vulnerability report that shows up.
 Congrats!
 You have completed the vulnerability scan!

 ### Sources & Outside Guides:
 #### [Install Docker Engine - Ubuntu](https://docs.docker.com/engine/install/ubuntu/)